QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     # foo.a = 2.0     # fails since it is immutable

-You will notice two differences above for the creation of a ``struct`` compared to our use of ``NamedTuple``
+You will notice two differences above for the creation of a ``struct`` compared to our use of ``NamedTuple``.

-* Types are declared for the fields, rather than inferred by the compiler
+* Types are declared for the fields, rather than inferred by the compiler.
-* The construction of a new instance has no named parameters to prevent accidental misuse if the wrong order is chosen
+* The construction of a new instance has no named parameters to prevent accidental misuse if the wrong order is chosen.

 Issues with Type Declarations